explosion/spacy-course/slides/chapter4_01_training-updating-models.md

 be trained on entities _and_ their surrounding context.

 The easiest way to do this is to show the model a text and a list of character offsets.
-For example, "iPhone X" is a gadget, starts at character 0 and ends at character 8.
+For example, "iPhone X" is coming, starts at character 0 and ends at character 8.

 It's also very important for the model to learn words that _aren't_ entities.